Signal integrity or SI is a measure of the quality

 Principles for Good SI

-Signal Quality the signals should see the same
+Signal Quality For Signal Quality the signals should see

 a minimum value, minimize mutual